-The POST /import endpoint is useful when you have a database masking job setup on a Continuous Compliance Engine and need to use the same masking inventory in a Hyperscale job.
-You can export the masking job details from a Continuous Compliance Engine and import them into the Hyperscale Compliance Orchestrator using the below steps.
+The new endpoint is useful when you have a database masking job setup on a Continuous Compliance Engine and need to use the same masking inventory in a Hyperscale job.
+You can export the masking job details from a Continuous Compliance Engine and import them into the Hyperscale Compliance engine using the below steps.